yasir2000/openwrt-oldwiki-md/OpenWrtNVRAM.rst

 '''Note:''' There are wl_* and wl0_* variables; the wl_* variables are obsoleted and were replaced by wl0_*.

+'''Note:''' Please take note of the appropriate range of channels for your country.
+Many 802.11 client adapters can detect an AP on a channel that is not available in your country but will refuse to associate with it.
+This can be very confusing and frustrating if you have set your OpenWRT radio to an channel which is not permitted in your region!

 ||'''NVRAM Setting'''||'''Meaning'''||
 ||'''wl0_ifname'''||Set by wlconf to the name of the ethernet interface (eth1, eth2)||
 ||'''wl0_hwaddr'''||Set by wlconf, use il0macaddr to change the mac||